MicrosoftDocs/azure-devops-docs/release-notes/2019/includes/boards/sprint-150-update.md

 ms.topic: include
 ---

+<a name='query-work-based-on-azure-active-directory-groups'></a>

-### Query work based on Azure Active Directory groups
+### Query work based on Microsoft Entra groups

-With the increased adoption of Azure Active Directory and prevalence of using groups to manage security, teams have increasingly been looking for ways to leverage those groups in Azure Boards.
-Now, in addition to querying work items which have been assigned or changed by specific people using the **In Group** or **Not In Group** operators, you can also use Azure Active Directory groups directly.
+With the increased adoption of Microsoft Entra ID and prevalence of using groups to manage security, teams have increasingly been looking for ways to leverage those groups in Azure Boards.
+Now, in addition to querying work items which have been assigned or changed by specific people using the **In Group** or **Not In Group** operators, you can also use Microsoft Entra groups directly.

 See the [query operators](/azure/devops/boards/queries/query-by-workflow-changes?view=azure-devops&preserve-view=true#team-or-group-membership-queries) documentation for more information.